May 15, 2019

 Company

-Employees who are eager to learn are a real asset to any company.
-However, the term “lifelong learning” is negatively viewed by many workers.
-Therefore, HR developers face the challenge of igniting the joy of learning while also achieving sustainable learning transfer.
-Find out in this article how you can actually implement “lifelong learning.”
+Enthusiastic learners are a real asset to any company.
+However, the term “lifelong learning” has negative connotations for many employees.
+Therefore, trainers face the challenge of igniting a passion for learning – while also achieving sustainable learning transfer.
+Find out in the article how you can actually implement “lifelong learning.”

 “Lifelong” and “Learning”: Negative Associations

-Both the term “lifelong” and “learning” are rather negatively connoted by most employees.
-Or what do you first think of when you hear the words separately?
+Both the term “lifelong” and “learning” have rather negative connotations for most employees.
+Or what comes to your mind first when you hear the words separated?

-Lifelong” has a strong connection to the justice system: a harsh penalty for serious criminals; coercion and lack of self-determination.
-And let’s be honest: Even in the realm of marriage, “lifelong” often has a connotation that scares many today.
+Lifelong” has a strong association with the justice system: a harsh punishment for serious criminals; coercion and lack of self-determination.
+And let’s be honest: Even in marriage, “lifelong” often has an aftertaste that scares many today.

 And “learning”?
-This is a term we primarily still know from school.
-Probably for most, not the most pleasant or fun part of school life.
-The first typical sentence that comes to mind from my school days is: “I can’t, I have to study.” – Joy?
-Not really!
+That’s a term we primarily associate with school.
+For most, it’s probably not the most pleasant or fun part of school life.
+The first typical sentence from school that comes to my mind is: “I can’t, I have to study.” – Joy?
+Not at all!

 lebenslang-lernen

-What does the average adult probably think when it comes to the terms “learning” and “lifelong”?
+What does the average adult think about when they hear the terms “learning” and “lifelong”?

-However, lifelong learning is fundamentally something very positive: to develop oneself throughout life and never to say: “That’s it, my (vocational) education is complete.
-From now on, I never need to learn again.”
-That sounds both unrealistic and truly boring!
+However, lifelong learning is essentially something very positive: Developing oneself throughout life and never saying: “So, now my (education) is completed.
+From now on, I never have to learn again.”
+That sounds unrealistic, but also really boring!

 Outdated Learning Methods Due to Lack of Better Ideas

-Lifelong learning occurs in the private sector as well: a new hobby, household skills, or experiences that make us wiser over time.
-On the other hand, it also takes place in a professional context: Here, learning is not only important for the individual but also for the future of the company.
-Employees who continuously develop are a true asset for any employer.
+Lifelong learning takes place, on one hand, in private life: a new hobby, skills in the household, or experiences that make us wiser over time.
+On the other hand, it also occurs in a professional context: Here, learning is not only important for the individual but also for the future of the company.
+Employees who continually develop themselves are a true asset to any employer.

-In many German companies, corporate learning still looks much like it did decades ago.
+In many German companies, corporate learning still looks like it did several decades ago.
 HR manager Ana-Cristina Grohnert recently described this vividly in a Spiegel article:

-We send entire groups of people to remote hotels for weekends.
-This takes a toll on leisure, family, and even work time.
-The results of mass in-person learning and other past learning methods are often meager.
+We send entire groups of people to remote hotels over weekends.
+This comes at the expense of leisure, family, and also working time.
+The results of mass face-to-face learning and other learning methods from the past are often meager.

-Classic seminars last one to three days – once or twice a year.
-The learning transfer nearly always falls by the wayside with such short and disconnected learning phases.
-While employees may appreciate “getting out” and possibly meeting new people, doing something different from the usual workday, it certainly is not a form of lifelong learning.
+Traditional seminars last one to three days – once or twice a year.
+The transfer of learning in such short and disconnected learning phases almost always falls by the wayside.
+While employees appreciate that they can “get out” and maybe meet new people.
+Something different than the usual work routine.
+But a form of lifelong learning this is certainly not.

 Learning and Fun with Gamification and Blended Learning

-But how can you connect learning and fun?
-With the buzzword Gamification, some HR developers are currently trying.
-My colleague Laura recently wrote about it: Gamification: Learning playfully for adults – here’s how it works!
+So how can you combine learning and fun?
+With the buzzword gamification, some trainers are currently attempting this.
+My colleague Laura recently wrote about it: Gamification: Learning through play for adults – here’s how it works!

-In broad terms, the approach in Gamification means: motivating people, setting incentives, becoming active themselves, and wanting to learn on their own.
-This works, for example, with the principle of Blended Learning: Here, the best of classic face-to-face learning is combined with the advantages and playful nature of digital learning.
+Broadly speaking, the approach in gamification also just means: motivating people, providing an incentive, becoming active themselves, and wanting to learn from within.
+This works, for example, with the blended learning principle: This combines the best of traditional face-to-face learning with the advantages and playful nature of digital learning.

-Employees experience learning with the Blended Learning concept as refreshing and varied: In short, focused in-person events, they are motivated.
-The actual learning then takes place in the workday as they are continually prompted with online impulses for exercises or further reflection.
+Employees experience learning with the blended learning concept as refreshing and varied: In short, focused in-person events, they are motivated.
+The actual learning then takes place in the working day, while they are continually prompted with online impulses for exercises or to think further.

-Online, additional motivators can be integrated, following the principle of ‘playful learning’: For example, unlocking new content gradually or achieving a special certificate – all of that can be easily implemented online and makes learning fun!
+Online, additional motivators can be incorporated, entirely according to the principle of ‘playful learning’: For instance, unlocking new content gradually or achieving a special certificate – all of this can be easily implemented online and makes learning fun!

 Gamification: Spaß am lernen

-However, digital offerings are not the “cure-all” for unmotivated participants or lack of learning transfer.
-Always tailor the format to the specific goal of the learning measure: For some goals, personal contact is valuable; for others, an online impulse is the better format.
-Typically, training consists of several sub-goals, for which different formats are sensible.
+However, digital offerings are not the “cure-all” for unmotivated participants or lacking learning transfer.
+Always adapt the format to the specific goal of the learning measure: For some goals, personal contact is valuable, while for others, an online impulse is the better format.
+Generally, further training consists of several sub-goals, for which different formats are appropriate.

-This means: Only in a mix of various learning offers—for example, digital learning and face-to-face learning—can lifelong learning actually succeed.
+This means: Only in the mix of various learning offerings, such as digital learning and in-person learning, can lifelong learning actually succeed.

-Why are digital learning offers a good choice for companies to achieve sustainable lifelong learning?
-There are many reasons that the Institute of the German Economy examined in a survey.
+Why are digital learning offerings a good choice for companies to achieve sustainable lifelong learning?
+There are many reasons, which the Institute of the German Economy investigated in a survey.

-In the study “Further Training 4.0 – Digitalization as a Driver and Innovator in Corporate Training,” companies indicate that they particularly appreciate the good integration of digital offers.
+In the study “Continuing Education 4.0 – Digitalization as a Driver and Innovator of Corporate Training,” companies state that they particularly appreciate the good integration of digital offerings.

-However, individual adaptation to needs and the combination of face-to-face and digital media are also viewed as particularly advantageous:
+But also the individual adaptation to needs and the combination of face-to-face and digital media is rated as particularly advantageous:

 IW-Weiterbildungserhebung 2017: Studie zu digitalen Lernangeboten an Unternehmen

-Results of the IW Continuing Education Survey 2017: That’s why companies utilize digital learning offers.
+Results of the IW Continuing Education Survey 2017: This is why companies use digital learning offerings.

 Conclusion: How Lifelong Learning Can Actually Succeed

-If you want to encourage employees to view learning positively and thus with motivation in the long term, the following methods may help:
+If you want to encourage employees to view learning with joy – and thus with motivation – in the long term, the following methods can help:

-1. Blended Learning: Use digital learning methods or classic in-person seminars depending on the goal of the individual teaching unit.
+1. Blended Learning: Use digital learning methods or traditional in-person seminars depending on the goal of each teaching unit.

-2. Digital Learning Impulses: The employee can decide for themselves when and where corporate learning fits best for them.
+2. Digital Learning Impulses: The employee can decide for themselves when and where corporate learning works best for them.

-3. Gamification: Use playful incentives to ensure that employees remain motivated in the long term.
+3. Gamification: Use playful incentives to ensure that employees remain motivated long-term.

 Mit digitalen Lernimpulsen in Form von Blended Learning und Gamification-Inhalten wird der Begriff “lebenslanges Lernen” wieder positiv besetzt.

-With digital learning impulses in the form of Blended Learning and Gamification content, the term “lifelong learning” is being positively reconnoted.
+With digital learning impulses in the form of blended learning and gamification content, the term “lifelong learning” is positively redefined.

-Last but not least, an important aspect: Employees themselves know best how lifelong learning can be positively connotated for them.
-If you haven’t done so recently or at all: Often, a small survey within the company helps to discover the individual wishes and ideas of the employees.
+Not to forget a crucial aspect: Employees know best how lifelong learning can be positively defined for them.
+If you haven’t done this recently or ever: A small survey in the company often helps to learn about the individual wishes and ideas of employees.

-And then it’s time to just try it out!
-The easiest way to start with Blended Learning is to largely leave existing in-person events unchanged – and only expand with online support in the following weeks.
+And then it’s time to simply give it a try!
+The easiest way to start with blended learning is to leave existing in-person events largely unchanged – and merely expand with online support in the weeks that follow.

-This way, you can easily see which approaches work well and which methods are best suited for which goal.
-Making lifelong learning a long-term reality!
+This way, you can easily find out which approaches work well and which method is best suited for which goal.
+So that lifelong learning becomes a reality long-term!

 You are a trainer and want to offer blended learning?
 Get our guide "Blended Learning for Trainers: Start in 9 Steps" for free.